yorphos/life-in-bloom/docs/roadmap/mvp-phase.md

 The Minimum Viable Product (MVP) phase focuses on implementing the core gameplay systems and features necessary to create a playable prototype of Life in Bloom.
 This phase will establish the technical foundation, implement basic versions of key gameplay mechanics, and create a small but functional game world.

 **Duration:** 8 weeks (4 two-week sprints)
-**Team Size:** 3 developers, 2 artists, 1 designer, 1 part-time QA tester
+**Team Size:** 1 solo developer handling all aspects of development

 **MVP Goals:**